The Minories, Colchester: Current use

 In early 2008 Firstsite left The Minories and moved into Crouch Street while their new building was developed, and in June 2008 Colchester Institute took on the lease for the Minories.
 The site then became home to The Minories Galleries, a contemporary art gallery run by Colchester School of Art which is open to the public and houses the Colchester School of Art's Postgraduate programmes and a café surrounded by a walled garden.
-The Minories is next door to Firstsite, Colchester’s contemporary art space, in the centre of St Botolph's Quarter.
+The Minories is next door to Firstsite, Colchester's contemporary art space, in the centre of St Botolph's Quarter.

 Since being run by Colchester School of Art and Colchester Institute, The Minories has presented exhibitions by artists and designers including Joseph Robinson, Abram Games, Romek Marber, Noel Myles, Keith Albarn (father of Blur frontman Damon) and Chris Meigh-Andrews.

 In October 2015, the cafe and tearoom in the back of the venue was taken over by Wilkin & Sons and is now operated as the Batte-Lay Tearoom, whilst the gallery space remains under previous management.

-Due to the Covid19 pandemic the Colchester Institute decided not to reopen.
+Due to the COVID-19 pandemic the Colchester Institute decided not to reopen.
 The Victor Batte-Lay Foundation took back control and created a subsidiary body, We are the Minories with support from Arts Council England and the Cultural Regeneration Fund.